Q: What is Amazon Chime?

 Q: Can I join a meeting using a phone?

 Yes, you can join a meeting from a phone using either dial-in or Amazon Chime call me.
 With dial-in, you manually dial the meeting phone number and then enter the meeting PIN.
 With Amazon Chime call me, you enter your phone number in the Chime Web Application or simple screen share viewer and Chime calls you back.
 For dial-in rates, please see conference call dial-in rates.
 For Amazon Chime call me rates, please see Amazon Chime call me rates.
 For more information on joining meeting by phone, please see the Chime documentation.

 Q: What countries does Amazon Chime call me work in?

 Amazon Chime call me allows calls to phone numbers in over 40 countries.
 To see the full list of supported countries, please visit Amazon Chime call me rates.
 Note: Calls to toll free, shared cost, and premium rate numbers are not supported at this time.

 Q: What's the difference between a voice (VoIP) or video call and a meeting?

 Voice (VoIP) or video calls take place between 2 people.
 Calls are initiated from the contact list, or directly from a chat, and they can't be scheduled.
 Person-to-person calls do not allow callers to connect via the public telephone network.
 Any Amazon Chime plan allows you to start or join a call.

 Meetings can have between 2 and 100 participants, and they can be scheduled or initiated instantly.
 Meetings call participants, or they can join using traditional dial-in numbers.
 Meetings use the visual roster to provide better meeting control for participants.
-Anyone in the meeting can share their screen and use Remote Desktop Control.
+Anyone in the meeting can share their screen.